matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 We can split again within the first region as we see with `t2`.
 This is what we see when we choose the predictor `x2`.
 What we are saying here is:
 (see notes)

+The region selection is not the prediction.
+The prediction comes from doing `yhat(Ri)` `yhat(R1)` is just the mean of all of the values within R1.